7Block Labs

 • Day 8-30

-• Incentivize migration: fee waivers, gas rebates, or treasury‑funded relaying for small holders.
-Expose a one‑click “Permit + Migrate” flow.
+• Time to encourage everyone to make the move: think fee waivers, gas rebates, or even treasury-funded relaying for smaller holders.
+Let’s roll out a simple one-click “Permit + Migrate” option.

-• Publish weekly metrics: remaining TVL, holders, integration status.
+• We’ll keep everyone in the loop with weekly updates on key metrics: remaining TVL, total holders, and the current integration status.

 • Day 31-60